Bela Lugosi Meets a Brooklyn Gorilla: Reception

-Although the film received no outright rave reviews when released, trade critics rated the film as an acceptable carbon of Martin and Lewis that might get by on its novelty value.
+Although the film received no outright rave reviews when released, trade critics rated the film as an acceptable carbon of a Martin and Lewis picture that might get by on its novelty value.
 Boxoffice gave it the best review: "This is a broadly played farce which burlesques jungle horror pictures to a fare-thee-well.
 Bela Lugosi, who plays his formula evil scientist role straight throughout, will have marquee value for the horror devotees, and the younger fans will be intrigued by the lobby blowups of Duke Mitchell and Sammy Petrillo, who resemble the more famous Dean Martin and Jerry Lewis.
 Undiscriminating neighborhood and small-town audiences will get some laughs."
 The Exhibitor recognized the same opportunity for showmen to promote the new Mitchell & Petrillo team: "Although this suffers from a weak script, the direct takeoff on the Martin and Lewis type of comedy by the comedy team makes this okeh [sic] for exploitation houses.
 Except for Lugosi, the cast is made up of unknowns.
 The direction and production are adequate."

-Writer-publisher Pete Harrison gave director Beaudine the benefit of the doubt: "It is unlikely that many picturegoers will find it good entertainment, in spite of the fact that William Beaudine, a fine craftsman, directed it.
+Other reviewers faulted the film's flimsy construction.
+Trade publisher Pete Harrison gave director Beaudine the benefit of the doubt: "It is unlikely that many picturegoers will find it good entertainment, in spite of the fact that William Beaudine, a fine craftsman, directed it.
 It might have turned out to be a good entertainment if the director had been given a better story.
 As it is, it may get by on the lower half of a double bill in secondary situations."
 The Hollywood Reporter concurred: "William Beaudine's direction merely proves that the best of directors are helpless when given a hopeless story and a weak cast."
 Variety summed it up as a "mediocre horror-comedy; exploitable potential in Martin & Lewis look-alikes Duke Mitchell & Sammy Petrillo.
 Thesping is routine.
 Lugosi is menacing, and Charlita lends some eye appeal as the saronged femme interest."
+Seraphina Alaino of the New York Daily News wrote: "Duke Mitchell and Sammy Petrillo [are] an outrageous imitation of the comedians Dean Martin and Jerry Lewis.
+Just in case some faithful fans of the famous pair might be tempted to compare the teams, don't waste your time...
+Come to think of it, Ramona the chimp was the only authentic actor among the crew."

+Financially the film, while not a blockbuster, was a modest hit according to Herman Cohen: "The picture didn't have to do too much to make its money back, we only spent about $100,000 on it.
+It didn't break any records anyplace, but it did well.
+Then it became a cult thing because of Bela Lugosi."